octahedron00/MNIST_by_C/1_mnist_NN/README.md

 > S3 : **32 to 10**, using **Softmax** as activation func

 Error rate : ~ ?.?% in 10 epochs

+Total Training Time : about ? min for 10 epochs

 Features : **Faster Calculation**, Better than Sigmoids.